 Brian, meanwhile, appears in Logan Lucky, Snow White and the Huntsman, and recently starred in mini-series Rebellion.

 Of course, it's Mother! that will haunt our nightmares forever.
-In Lawrence's latest endeavor, one brother kills the other over their father's will.
+In Lawrence's latest endeavour, one brother kills the other over their father's will.
 It's a story straight out of the Bible, which writer, director, and producer Aronofsky confirmed in an interview with Collider.

 "There [are] completely Biblical elements that I’m surprised — some people are really picking up on [them] immediately, other people have no clue, and I think that’s just how people are brought up," Aronofsky told the outlet.
 "But that was the structure of the film was the Bible, using that as a way of discussing how humans have lived here on Earth.
 But it was also meant to be sort of ambiguous because that’s not really a story, it’s more of a structural thing.
 A lot of people aren’t picking up on all of it, there’s lots of little things and Easter Eggs and how things connect, and I think that’s the fun of unpacking the movie."